 Eddie Maisonet currently serves as a senior editor for ESPN, focused on combat sports coverage (UFC, boxing, and WWE) for their digital editorial group.
 They produce content focusing on live-event coverage, analysis, and feature storytelling throughout the year.
 Maisonet is also an adjunct professor at the University of San Francisco’s Sport Management master’s program.
 He teaches “Digital Strategy in Sports Media” which helps students find ways to survive and thrive in a constantly evolving industry that drives the content sports fans consume on a daily basis.
 Maisonet holds degrees from Langston University (B.A.
 Organizational Management, ’05) and the University of San Francisco (M.A.
 Sport Management, ’16).
 He is a member of Alpha Phi Alpha, Fraternity Inc., the National Association of Black Journalists, and The 100 Black Men of America.
 He is a native of Lawton, OK. and currently resides in Los Angeles, CA. He is an unabashed Russell Westbrook apologist, a mofongo specialist, owns over 100 hats, and lives by Reggie Jackson’s famous quote, “I am the straw that stirs the drink.”

-Andrew Koehler currently serves as Counsel for Sharks Sports & Entertainment, the parent company of the San Jose Sharks, San Jose Barracuda, SAP Center at San Jose, Oakland Ice Center, and Sharks Ice facilities in San Jose and Fremont.
+Andrew Koehler is Business Affairs Executive with WME, a leading global entertainment and media agency that is part of the Endeavor network.
+He previously served as Counsel for Sharks Sports & Entertainment, the parent company of the San Jose Sharks, San Jose Barracuda, SAP Center at San Jose, Oakland Ice Center, and Sharks Ice facilities in San Jose and Fremont.
 Growing up in Pasadena, California, Koehler developed a lifelong love of sports through playing soccer, baseball, and running cross country and track.
 Having completed his undergraduate degree at Amherst College in Massachusetts and a year of law school at Emory in Atlanta, he went on to complete his JD at the UCLA School of Law.
 Though he has lived across the country, Koehler remains a diehard Dodgers fan.
 He began his career as a litigation associate with Winston & Strawn LLP.
 He then decided to pursue a career in sports and joined Cohort 40 of the University of San Francisco Sport Management Program.
-He has been with the Sharks since 2014.

 Senior Vice President, Head of Sponsorships, and Experiential Marketing at U.S. Bank